-Find out more about National Speech and Debate Education Day.
+Find out more by visiting SpeechandDebate.org.
 Explore the opportunities for Speech and Debate in your school.
 Students who participate in Speech and Debate inspire others to confidently present their ideas.
-Motivate and support each other to engage in a contest of words and thoughts.
+While motivating others, they find the confidence to be leaders and support each other to engage in a contest of words and thoughts.
 They won’t regret it!
 Support your local school’s Speech and Debate teams and use #SpeechAndDebateEducationDay and #WeAreSpeechAndDebate to share on social media.

 The National Speech & Debate Association (NSDA) founded National Speech and Debate Education Day to recognize and celebrate the positive impact speech and debate activities have on schools, students, organizations and their communities.
 In 2016, the United States Senate passed a resolution declaring March 15, 2016, to be National Speech and Debate Education Day.
 In 2017, the Senate passed the resolution declaring the day to March 3, 2017.
 Both resolutions were co-sponsored by Senator Charles Grassley and Senator Chris Coons.
 In 2018, the date was set for Friday, March 2nd.
 The latest resolution declares the first Friday in March as the celebration date.

 7 March 2025